ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Ask not what you can do for your compiler, ask what your compiler can do for you.
 In this article I will show what Kotlin tools actually…</blockquote>

 <h3>3.
-Australia’s 3G Switch-off - Failures of Government & Industry to Prepare - <a href="https://medium.com/@jamesdwho/australias-3g-switch-off-failures-of-government-industry-to-prepare-b621f90f7950" target="_blank" rel="noopener noreferrer">link</a></h3>
+Modeling ViewModel State in Android: A Guide to Clean, Scalable Patterns - <a href="https://medium.com/clean-android-dev/modeling-viewmodel-state-in-android-a-guide-to-clean-scalable-patterns-d42932ade940" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `James Parker`**
+✍️ **posted by `Denis Brandi`**

-<blockquote>A Cautionary Tale of Mismanagement & Consumer Harms</blockquote>
+<blockquote>Poorly designed models create a cascade of complications for every component that depends on them.
+In the case of presentation models, when…</blockquote>

 <h3>4.
-I’ve Worked at Several Top Tech Companies: Here’s The Need For An Android Architect 📐👷🏻‍♀️ 🏗️… - <a href="https://medium.com/@cohen.n.raphael/ive-worked-at-several-top-tech-companies-if-there-s-no-android-architect-run-15b384310254" target="_blank" rel="noopener noreferrer">link</a></h3>
+Phone Pe Interview Experience - <a href="https://medium.com/@himv1998/phone-pe-interview-experience-87208e737b00" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rafa`**
+✍️ **posted by `Himanshu verma`**

-<blockquote>I’ve had the privilege of working at several top tech companies.
-One thing I’ve learned is that a great Android app isn’t just about coding…</blockquote>
+<blockquote>I applied through referral.
+Got a call in 5–6 days, that my profile has been shortlisted .</blockquote>

 <h3>5.
 Why I Misjudged the Samsung Galaxy Fold6 - <a href="https://medium.com/deep-sweet-valuable/why-i-misjudged-the-samsung-galaxy-fold6-366c3665d27f" target="_blank" rel="noopener noreferrer">link</a></h3>